Patouche/dockerfiles/kube-manage/README.md

 # Kube Manage

-A image containing the following tools :
+This image is made for k8s cluster administration.
+So, it contains several tools that will help you to managed your cluster.
+The base image is a [alpine](https://hub.docker.com/_/alpine)

+## Tools :

+* ssh
 * curl
 * zsh
 * git